LimitCoderGalaxy/LimitCoderGalaxy/README.md

 - 💬 About me: I love to do things such as (Programming, Making a Game, Working on Discord Bot's, Playing Games, Enjoying Walk's, Spending time with people i love)
 - 😄 Pronouns: He/Him

-- Other things i will be working on:
+- ---Other things i will be working on---
 - Making a Website
 - Updating my Discord Bot
 - Makeing Games